top of page

 Tip: By planting cool-season flowers, you not only add splashes of color but also gift the bees and butterflies a feast before winter’s rest.

-2. Plant for Next Year’s Spring
+2. Plant Now to Welcome Next Spring

 Stacks of weathered, mossy terracotta pots in a greenhouse, surrounded by lush green plants, creating a rustic, natural vibe.

 There’s something wonderfully hopeful about planting bulbs as autumn deepens.
 Beneath the cooling soil, daffodils, tulips, and crocus settle into their winter slumber, quietly preparing to greet you when spring awakens.
 It feels like tucking secrets into the earth—secrets that will burst into song when the world needs them most.
+There are some more fall gardening tasks you can do once your garden begins its slow shift toward autumn, as shared in Planning Next Season’s Garden: 5 Tasks to Do Before Fall.

 Tip: Fall is also the perfect time to divide perennials—daylilies, hostas, peonies, and irises all benefit from being thinned out and gently replanted.

-3. Embrace Autumn Harvests
+3. Embrace Autumn Harvests as Summer Winds Down

 A wicker basket filled with assorted vegetables, including tomatoes, zucchini, beans, and lettuce.